-3.11.2~ Tag all scaffolding.
+3.11.2 Tag all scaffolding.
 Tags must endure the repair process, and must stay attached and be readable.

-3.11.2.1 Tags must display the stage of completion, scaffold load capacity, and availability for use.
+3.11.2.1 Tags must display the stage of completion, scaffold load capacity, and availability for use and date and time of inspection.